-- be enforced according to mandatory statutory provisions, clause (f) (vii) shall apply to the widest possible extent to fulfil the intentions of the clause. - (x) Irrespective of clause (viii) above, the following events shall not restrict the right to exercise the warrants: - (a) In case of the warrant holder's death, the warrant holder's estate and/or the lawful heirs shall be entitled to assume the warrant holder's rights and obligation vis-à-vis all vested warrants, provided that the estate and/or the lawful heirs shall comply with the terms for the warrant holder's warrants and the shares subscribed for pursuant to the warrants in every respect. - (b) In case of the warrant holder's retirement after reaching the age of 65 or retirement due to invalidity.
+- (ix) In case clause (viii) above cannot be enforced according to mandatory statutory provisions, clause (f)(vii) shall apply to the widest possible extent to fulfil the intentions of the clause. - (x) Irrespective of clause (viii) above, the following events shall not restrict the right to exercise the warrants: - (a) In case of the Warrant Holder's death, the Warrant Holder's estate and/or the lawful heirs shall be entitled to assume the Warrant Holder's rights and obligation vis-à-vis all vested warrants, provided that the estate and/or the lawful heirs shall comply with the terms for the Warrant Holder's warrants and the shares subscribed for pursuant to the warrants in every respect. - (b) In case of the Warrant Holder's retirement after reaching the age of 65 or retirement due to invalidity.

-Consequently, the general meeting has also passed a resolution regarding the capital increase in cash relating to the warrants on the following terms and conditions:
+Consequently, the general meeting has also passed a resolution regarding the increase of the share capital relating to the warrants on the following terms and conditions: